Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fresh milk, although superior in nutritional value, is at a competitive disadvantage due to the price difference compared to reconstituted milk.
 This leads to a paradox in the market, where better nutritional products have fewer opportunities.

-The problem is that most consumers still confuse "sterilized fresh milk" and "sterilized reconstituted milk" because there is no clear distinction in current technical regulations.
+The problem is that most consumers are still confused between "sterilized fresh milk" and "sterilized reconstituted milk", due to the lack of clear distinction in current technical regulations.
 Mixing powdered milk and then sterilizing it is also called "sterilized milk", making it difficult for people to identify the nature of the product.

 Minh bạch ghi nhãn sữa: Không thể 'gian lận' với trẻ em- Ảnh 2.

-Prof. Dr. Le Thi Hop, President of the Vietnam Association of Women Intellectuals, former Director of the National Institute of Nutrition: We cannot cheat consumers, especially children.
+Prof. Dr. Le Thi Hop, President of the Vietnam Women Intellectuals Association, former Director of the National Institute of Nutrition: We cannot cheat consumers, especially children.

 Same label 'sterilized milk' but different quality